Motivational Denial

 This desperate need for validation and support often turns to motivational messaging because it can offer some emotional relief.

 However, the problem is that most motivational support is not real support, it is deflection avoidance.
-Victims want to believe in the motivational fairy tales that are everywhere in life, but we know that recovery from these crimes is hard, there will be significant pain to overcome, and while these messages can provide a small measure of hope, often the hope is false hope.
+Victims want to believe in the motivational fairy tales that are everywhere in life, but we know that recovery from these crimes is hard, there will be a significant pain to overcome, and while these messages can provide a small measure of hope, often the hope is false hope.

 This is called ‘Motivational Denial’

-Moivational sayings are great for encouragement while a scam victim is actively engaged in a recovery process, but it is not real support.
+Motivational sayings are great for encouragement while a scam victim is actively engaged in a recovery process, but it is not real support.
 Real support is being told the truth about the situation and helping victims to move forward through the pain, the grief, and the trauma.

 Motivations are a form of encouragement to be sure, but encouragement is a pat on the back and says “Everything is going to be fine.”
 Except it is not.
 Recovery is incredibly hard, just ask any of the scam victims who have successfully recovered.